Mr-Herman/SEC4-Insider-cronjob/README.md

 - **Manual run**: Go to Actions tab, select "Daily Insider Check", click "Run workflow", enter your desired tickers, threshold, and lookback days.
 Defaults are provided.
 - **Scheduled**: Runs daily automatically using default values in `./.github/workflows/daily-check.yml`.
 You need to customise tickers, threshold and lookback to your preferences.
+- **Update default cronjob config**: Go to Actions tab, select "Daily Insider Check", click "Run workflow", fill in your desired tickers, threshold, and/or lookback values, then set `Update cronjob default config?` to `true`.
+This will save the provided values as repository secrets (`TICKERS`, `THRESHOLD`, `LOOKBACK`), so that future scheduled runs automatically pick them up.
+You only need to fill in the fields you want to change — blank fields are ignored and won't overwrite existing secrets. **Requires the `PAT` secret to be set up first** (see Setup step 6).
 - **Configuration**:
   - **GitHub secret**: Set `DISCORD_WEBHOOK_URL` in Settings → Secrets and variables → Actions
   - **钉钉通知（可选）**：在 Settings → Secrets and variables → Actions 中设置 `DING_WEBHOOK_URL`：钉钉机器人 Webhook 地址 `DING_WEBHOOK_SIGN`：钉钉机器人加签密钥